Your Pet, Our Passion.

 Cats bring so much joy from the very first moment they walk into our lives.
 But they also bring with them plenty of bizarre habits and mind-boggling behaviours.
-We’re still scratching our heads at their intense fear of cucumbers and we’ve barely got one or two working theories about cats’ adorable love for cardboard boxes.
+We’re still scratching our heads at their intense fear of cucumbers, and we still enjoy inventing theories about cats’ adorable love for cardboard boxes.

 But when night-time comes, we realise there’s even more to discover about the mysterious feline in the family.
-As humans and other pets get ready to wind down for the evening, cats are often on their own schedule, roaming around the house looking for cuddles, snacks and playmates.
+As humans and other pets get ready to wind down for the evening, cats are often on their own schedule, roaming around the house looking for cuddles, snacks and mischief to get into.
 Could this spurt of activity at night mean that cats are nocturnal?
 And how could this impact our lives with them?
-Keep reading to learn more about this strange feline behaviour.
+Keep reading to learn more about this feline behaviour.

 Are cats nocturnal animals?